opset/openset/docs/pyql/language_reference.md

 ##### .keys

-Returns the keys in a dictionary type as a List.
+Returns the keys in a dictionary container as a List.

 ```python
 my_dict = {